 This game changing product was designed specifically for the 8 million women who suffer from hair loss at some point of their lives in the UK.
-One of the biggest contributors to this is the menopause which can thinning and even bald spots, denting a woman’s confidence at what is often already a very emotional time.

 Why do women lose their hair when they’re suffering from stress and anxiety?

 Anxiety affects hair loss in a number of ways.
 “When someone is anxious or stressed, the body goes into fight and flight mode,” explains Registered Nutritional Therapist Nicola Shubrook from Urban Wellness.
-“This means that it moves nutrients and blood flow to the most vital parts of your body to keep you alive and be ready to fight or flee whatever is causing that stress or anxiety.
+“This means that it moves nutrients and blood flow to the most vital parts of your body.
+This is to keep you alive and be ready to fight or flee whatever is causing that stress or anxiety.
 Unfortunately, we don’t need our hair for survival and hence hair loss or thinning can be quite common.
 This fight and flight response also moves blood flow away from the digestive system, reducing the body’s ability to breakdown food and absorb important nutrients.”

 What should someone do if they’re suffering from hair loss relating to stress and anxiety?